SophieDufrane/PP3_Satisfaction_Survey/README.md

 ## Testing:

 - **Wire API and Google sheet TEST**
-    - Expected: the command line is expected to retrieve the data from the worksheet when running the program.
+    - Expected: when running the program it is expected to retrieve the data from the worksheet.
     - Testing: tested the program by running run.py in the terminal.
     - Result: the feature responded as expected and displayed the data from the worksheet survey_result